Connecting Applications with Services

-As mentioned previously, a Service is backed by a group of pods.
-These pods are exposed through
+As mentioned previously, a Service is backed by a group of Pods.
+These Pods are

 You should now be able to curl the nginx Service on

 Kubernetes supports 2 primary modes of finding a Service - environment variables and DNS.
-The former works out of the box while the latter requires the kube-dns cluster addon.
+The former works out of the box while the latter requires the CoreDNS cluster addon.

-When a Pod is run on a Node, the kubelet adds a set of environment variables for each active Service.
+When a Pod runs on a Node, the kubelet adds a set of environment variables for each active Service.
 This introduces an ordering problem.
-To see why, inspect the environment of your running nginx pods (your pod name will be different):
+To see why, inspect the environment of your running nginx Pods (your Pod name will be different):

 You may notice that the pods have different names, since they are killed and recreated.

-Kubernetes offers a DNS cluster addon Service that uses skydns to automatically assign dns names to other Services.
-You can check if it’s running on your cluster:
+Kubernetes offers a DNS cluster addon Service that automatically assigns dns names to other Services.
+You can check if it's running on your cluster:

 Then, hit enter and run